inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

     - Flink
     - Orchestrators such as Airflow or Mage
 - ADVANTAGES:
-    - convenient and easy to manage - tools can parameterize the scripts
+    - Convenient and easy to manage - tools can parameterize the scripts
-    - automatic retry
+    - Automatic retry
-    - easy to scale
+    - Easy to scale
 - DISADVANTAGE:
-    - latency and limited freshness of data
+    - Latency and limited freshness of data
     - Not suited for real-time analytics

 <br>